 What Is Microsoft GCC High?

 GCC High comes with all the features found in the commercial version, except for compliance manager and calling plans.
-In addition, several tools including Cloud App Security, Microsoft Defender ATP, and Intune are all missing certain functions because they do not meet compliance requirements.
+In addition, several tools including Cloud App Security, Microsoft Defender ATP, and if your company has a Microsoft 365 Commercial account and you want to take it up a notch and use GCC High, you need to go through several procedures to become a validated user.

 Who Is Eligible for GCC High?